Linda Kurtos, Director of Sustainability

 Rachel Novick, Education and Outreach Program Manager

-Rachel is currently implementing greeNDiscovery, a sustainable laboratory practices program in the Colleges of Science and Engineering.
-She is involved in several projects to further incorporate sustainability into Notre Dame’s curriculum, including the new Minor in Sustainability.
-In 2010, she developed a video and text unit on sustainability for the required freshman seminar Contemporary Topics.
-In Fall 2009, she hosted the first national conference on sustainability in Catholic higher education, and she continues to work on building greater engagement with sustainability among Catholic universities around the country.
-Prior to joining Notre Dame in July 2008, Rachel worked for the Connecticut Fund for the Environment.
+Rachel’s current focus areas include curriculum development, energy conservation measures in laboratory buildings, and student leadership development.
+Rachel developed greeNDiscovery, Notre Dame’s sustainable laboratory practices program, which has grown to include over 100 science and engineering labs.
+She helped develop the Minor in Sustainability and continues to work on enhancing formal and informal sustainability education on campus.
+Rachel hosted the first national conference on sustainability in Catholic higher education, and she continues to work on building greater sustainability engagement among Catholic universities around the country.
 She holds a bachelor’s degree in biology from Cornell University and both a master’s degree in forestry and environmental studies and a doctorate in ecology and evolution from Yale University.
-She is a LEED Accredited Professional in new construction and major renovations.
+Rachel is a LEED Accredited Professional in new construction and major renovations.

-Kate is a sophomore majoring in IT Management with minors in Sustainability and Theology.
-Originally from San Francisco, California, Kate has always been surrounded by sustainability-conscious people.
+Kate is a junior majoring in IT Management with minors in Sustainability and Theology.
+Originally from San Francisco, Kate has always been surrounded by sustainability-conscious people.
 Her passion for sustainability stems from her love of nature and hiking in Northern California and a desire to preserve the earth through stewardship.
-Kate enjoys finding the intersection among business, sustainability, and theology and hopes to integrate them through her work in the Office.
-She is involved with GreeND, cSEND, and the Office as the commissioner for Pangborn Hall.
-Kate is looking to improve sustainability efforts throughout campus, particularly in recycling, academic engagement, and food.
+Kate is interested in the ways business, sustainability, and theology intersect, and strives to integrate her three interest areas through her work in the Office.
+She is an active member of GreeND and a member of the cSEND Student Advisory Board.

-Christian is a sophomore pursuing a degree in business with a supplementary major in Chinese.
-His passion for sustainability has grown from his interest in cars.
-While reading about a new electric sports car, his interest was piqued.
+Christian is a junior pursuing a degree in business with a supplementary major in Chinese.
+His passion for sustainability has grown from his interest in cars: while reading about a new electric sports car, his interest was piqued, and has continued to grow ever since.
 He still enjoys reading about new green technologies while surfing the web.
-This year, Christian hopes to increase the number of outdoor recycling receptacles around campus, and incorporate the message of sustainability in signature dorm events.
-This is his first year as a Sustainability Intern.
+This year, Christian hopes to increase the number of outdoor recycling receptacles around campus and incorporate the message of sustainability in signature dorm events.